Do Hotshot Drivers Need Elogs?

 More About Trucking With a DOT Hotshot Designation

-Let’s say a truck driver wants to get into the hotshot trucking business and UCR Filling .
+Let’s say a truck driver wants to get into the hotshot trucking business and UCR Filling.
 That means the driver should look for the best truck model on the market.
 A hotshot truck has to haul more than 10,000 pounds every day.
 Of course, this is a significant weight that refers to US DOT Number and FMCSA rules.
 Due to the weight, it’s best to opt for a bigger truck.
 This way, a hotshot trucker can haul loads with relative ease.
 Do you need to secure a trailer for trucking with a DOT hotshot designation?
 If so, the average hotshot trailers range from about twenty to forty feet in length.

 So, what’s the benefit of hotshot trucking and what is IRP?
 It comes down to the expedited turnaround time for each customer.
 When you're trucking with hotshot authority, time is always of the essence.
 Small rigs can't transport the supplies within a short time window.
 Hotshot trucking reduces the entire cost of transpiration.
-This applies to both the client and hotshot driver.
+This applies to both the client and the hotshot driver.

 Are You Interested in Starting Your Own Hotshot Trucking Company?

 Every hotshot driver has to adhere to all DOT and FMCSA regulations.
 And that includes the ELD (electronic logs) regulations.
 Almost any pickup truck or other truck can become a Commercial Motor Vehicle (CMV).
-The truck only has to meet DOT and FMCSA requirements mentioned earlier.
+The truck only has to meet the DOT and FMCSA requirements mentioned earlier.
 (Gross vehicle weight rating, gross combination weight of vehicle, etc.)

 How Do ELDs & Elogs Function?

 An ECM connection is crucial.
 It positions electronic logs to record hotshot data.
 The data can refer to motion status, miles driven, and engine status.
 ECM also focuses on engine hours.
-Based on this criteria, ECM will generate RODS on an electronic basis.
+Based on these criteria, ECM will generate RODS on an electronic basis.
 Each record features vehicle location information.
 That information gets captured using a GPS.
 There’s also the HOS247 ELD.
 The HOS247 ELD can capture the diagnostic codes and fuel use of each vehicle.
-This type of ELD also focuses on hotshot driver behavior data, IFTA Sticker .
+This type of ELD also focuses on hotshot driver behavior data, IFTA Sticker.
 The data refers to breaking, acceleration, and more.

 Do ELD Mandate Exceptions Focus on the Truck’s Model Year or Manufacture Date?

 Many hotshot truckers get confused about ELD mandate exceptions and expeditions.
 The FMCSA states that it focuses on each hotshot truck’s model year.
 This means that the date a hotshot truck got manufactured is now irrelevant.
-The FMCSA will decide if a driver needs an electronic logging device based on the model year, DOT Number .
+The FMCSA will decide if a driver needs an electronic logging device based on the model year, and DOT Number.
 Say that all hotshot trucks in the fleet of a carrier have a model year before 2000.
 That means each hotshot vehicle driver does not have to use an ELD.

 Do Any Other Exemptions or Exceptions for the ELD Mandate Exist?